 Cohen directed the Brandeis University/Theatre Without Borders collaboration "Acting Together on the World Stage," co-edited the Acting Together anthologies and co-created the project's documentary and toolkit.
 She directs ReCAST Inc., a nonprofit organization partnering with Brandeis and New Village Press on the dissemination of Acting Together resources.
 Cohen has written extensively on the aesthetic and ethical dimensions of peacebuilding, including the chapters "Creative Approaches to Reconciliation" and "Engaging With the Arts to Promote Coexistence" and an online book, "Working With Integrity: A Guidebook for Peacebuilders Asking Ethical Questions."

 Prior to the Acting Together project, Cohen directed the international fellowship program Recasting Reconciliation Through Culture and the Arts, which produced an anthology by that name.
-(All are available in the online Resource Library.)
+(All are available in the online resource library.)
 In addition, Cohen has worked as a dialogue facilitator with communities in the Middle East, Sri Lanka, Central America and the United States.
-Prior to her tenure at Brandeis, she directed a community-based, anti-racist oral history center in the Boston area.
+Before her tenure at Brandeis, she directed a community-based, anti-racist oral history center in the Boston area.

 Toni Shapiro-Phim is a leading scholar and practitioner analyzing and building the role of the arts in conflict/post-conflict situations and in response to mass violence and sudden traumatic loss.
 She serves as co-director of the Program in Peacebuilding and the Arts and Chair of the minor in Creativity, the Arts, and Social Transformation.
 She also holds a leadership role in IMPACT — Imagining Together: Platform for Arts, Culture and Conflict Transformation.

 Shapiro-Phim's work is notable for its strong commitment to, and respect for, diverse populations.
 While her area of personal and professional expertise is dance and human rights, her research and professional activities have included ethnomusicology, documentary filmmaking, videography and the study of expressive forms as diverse as domestic altars and women's klezmer "culture."
 Shapiro-Phim's international work has focused on Cambodia, where she lived for many years and acquired fluency in Khmer.
 She has also worked in other Asian countries, including in refugee camps.